 How to write a manuscript for ready submission to any publisher is what you should be shooting for if you are looking to traditionally publish your book.
 Using a standard manuscript format as your baseline will help when you are ready to start sending it off because it is easy to make one or two changes to meet a publisher's requirements.

-While learning how to write a manuscript for myself, I came across some similarities between several different publishers when it came to manuscript submission format.
-I spent a little extra time and research and developed a simple guide to help you create a manuscript for your fiction.
-This guide helps me format my manuscripts prior to submission to traditional publishers or literary agents.
+I came across many similarities between several different publishers when it came to how to write a manuscript and how it should be formatted for submission.
+I spent a little extra time and research and developed a simple guide to help create a manuscript for your fiction that gets it ready to the standard of most publishers, then with a little tweaking here and there based on their personal requirements, you can make quick changes and have it in the mail that same day.
+This is how I format my manuscripts prior to submission to traditional publishers or literary agents.

 When writing a manuscript, you may think that these standards are pretty strange and make your book look bad, but don't worry about how it looks at this point.
 A publisher generally sends it to other entities who edit and format your book from the standard manuscript format into a book format that you are used to seeing in the bookstores during the publishing phase of your book.